jmeistrich/rnl-conf-2025/slides/slides.md

 </center>

 <!--
 In Fabric, all of the prop parsing moved into a shared C++ layer.
 Instead of parsing JSON, with Fabric we know the types in advance, so we can just create C++ structs and classes that match what we're sending from JS.
 This is much faster and much cleaner to look at.
 And it can be shared across platforms, which is awesome for us.
+What I'm showing you here is "BaseViewProps", which are the props common between iOS and Android.
+How would you do platform specific props?
 -->

 ---